benjdj6/FilmVault/README.md

 All endpoints/routes currently work
 Not Working
 ===========
-Improper status codes/responses

 Token duplicate check is broken

+Send Email With Token
 To Do
 =====
-Fix status codes so returns 400 & 500 where appropriate - Sev 1
+Send Email With Token - Sev 1

 Connect HTTPS certs - Sev 2